The INDI 10Micron driver is included with libindi v1.3+. For Ubuntu it is recommended to install the latest development version:

 When running the driver for the first time, go to the Connection tab and select the desired connection mode and depending on that choice the serial port or the network address (IP address or DNS name) and network port to connect to.
 After making changes in the Connections tab, go to Options tab and save the Configuration settings.

 The Site Management tab allows you to manually set the time and location of the mount.
 Time is better set automatically by either a GPS unit that is connected to the mount, or by the computer running the INDI server if it has some sort of network time synchronization.
 Location is also best set automatically by a GPS unit that is connected to the mount, or a GPS unit that is connected to the INDI.
+If you have a GPS unit connected directly to the mount then disable client programs such as KStars/EKOS to set the mounts time and location because these settings will fight those coming from the GPS unit.

 The Guide tab allows for very simple manual guide commands.